Special $L$-values of certain CM weight three Hecke eigenforms: Introduction

-\begin{remark} We provide a complete list of the pairs $(d,t)$ associated with these hypergeometric Galois representations in \zcref{tab:main} and \zcref{append:all}.
-The rational numbers $t$ and $C_{d,t}$ appearing in \zcref{thm:modularity} arise as values of suitable modular functions evaluated at CM points.
+\begin{remark} The numbers $t$ and $C_{d,t}$ appearing in \zcref{thm:modularity} arise as values of suitable modular functions evaluated at CM points.
 For $d=2,3,4,$ and $6$, the values $t$ correspond to the pairs of elliptic curves $(\widetilde E_d(z), \widetilde E_d(1-z))$ and can be interpreted as CM-values of modular curves arising from $\Gamma_0(2)$, $\Gamma_0(3)^+$, $\Gamma_0(2)^+$, and $\Gamma_0(1)\coloneqq\SL_2(\Z)$, respectively (see \zcref{sec:modofhgr} or \zcref{tab:haupymodul}).
-For each fixed $d$, the number $t$ is uniquely determined by the CM point $\tau_d$ chosen in the preferred fundamental domain shown in \zcref{fig:fundamentaldomains}.
-In fact, the value $t$ can be taken as a rational CM-value of the hauptmodul $t_d$ for the arithmetic triangle $(2, e_d ,\infty)$ taking values $0$, $1$, and $\infty$ at the elliptic points of order $\infty$ (namely, a cusp), $2$, and $e_d$, respectively \cite{Takeuchi-triangle, Takeuchi-classify, Voight-book, Yang-Schwarzian}, where $e_d=2d/(d-2)$. \end{remark}
+These groups are arithmetic triangle groups commensurable with $\SL_2(\Z)$ \cite{Takeuchi-triangle, Takeuchi-classify}.
+For a fixed $d$, the number $t$ is uniquely determined by the integrality of elliptic $j$-values and a CM point $\tau_d$ chosen in the preferred fundamental domain shown in \zcref{fig:fundamentaldomains}.
+In fact, the value $t$ can be taken as a rational CM-value of the hauptmodul $t_d$ for the triangle group $(2, e_d ,\infty)$ taking values $0$, $1$, and $\infty$ at the elliptic points of order $\infty$ (namely, a cusp), $2$, and $e_d$, respectively \cite{Voight-book, Yang-modular}, where $e_d=2d/(d-2)$. \end{remark}

-Some of the results or their variants have been discussed in the literature, such as \cite{EHMM2, Au, Ito, LLT, Ono-book, Osburn-Straub,rogerslvalues}.
+Some of the results or their variants have been discussed in the literature, such as \cite{EHMM2, Au, Ito, LLT, Ono-book, Osburn-Straub,rogerslvalues, ENRosenK2}.
 Most existing approaches rely on integral representatives of hypergeometric series, moments of elliptic integrals, and their relationships with periods of elliptic curves.
 In addition, Osburn and Straub \cite{Osburn-Straub} showed that certain critical $L$-values can be interpreted in terms of special values of interpolated sequences.
-Our method is closest in spirit to those used in \cite{LLT, Osburn-Straub}.
-By exploiting algebraic transformations of ${}_3F_2$-functions, we obtain further explicit evaluations of critical $L$-values, leading to the following result.\footnote{Note that in these cases the associated modular forms have relatively large levels and are not currently listed in the LMFDB; for this reason, we do not identify the corresponding Hecke eigenforms via modularity.}
+Our method is closest in spirit to those used in \cite{LLT, Osburn-Straub, Tu-Yang-Hypergeometric}.

+By exploiting algebraic transformations of ${}_3F_2$-functions, we obtain further explicit evaluations for the case of $d=6$, leading to the following result.

 \begin{corollary} Set

 For $D\neq 28$, the unique weight $3$ Hecke eigenform $f_{D}$ of level $D$, that has rational Fourier coefficients and CM by $\Q(\sqrt{-D})$, satisfies

 for an explicit algebraic number $a_D$ listed in the \zcref{tab:main-b}, where $j$ is the elliptic $j$-invariant.
 For $D=28$, we have